oracle/coherence-operator/docs/samples/operator/logging/custom-logs/README.md

    storage-coherence-1                   2/2     Running   0          1m
    storage-coherence-2                   2/2     Running   0          1m
    ```

    Ensure that all pods (storage-coherence-0/1/2) are running and ready.

 1. Port forward the Coherence proxy port on the `storage-coherence-0` pod.

    ```bash
    $ kubectl port-forward -n sample-coherence-ns storage-coherence-0 20000:20000
    ```

-1. Connect through QueryPlus and use CohQL commands
+1. Connect through CohQL and execute the following command:

-   Execute the following command to run QueryPlus:

    ```bash
    $ mvn exec:java